IR35 and the private sector

 • They may also need to implement a review procedure.

-DO THE NEW RULES APPLY TO EVERYONE?
+DO THE RULES APPLY TO EVERYONE?

 • No.